loomio/loomio_help/content/facilitators_guide/underway/index.md

 But sometimes we get it wrong.
 In fact, there are well-known “bugs” in the human cognition program, which can keep people from making the best decisions.
 This is further complicated in group situations.
 We need to be aware of these dynamics.

-There is a huge [range of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) (this list is really worth a read), all of which have potential impacts on decision-making and collaboration.
+There is a huge [range of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) (this list is really worth a read), all of which have potential impacts on decision making and collaboration.
 Facilitation can be an important tool to deal with them, to raise awareness of their existence, encourage proactive choices about them.
 For example, asking when is it more important to move quickly and when is it more important to be accurate.

 One powerful tool to counter cognitive bias and increase quality of decisions is structured processes and communication.
 The challenge of following a process instead of the “path of least resistance” can help highlight thinking errors and bias.
 Facilitators sometimes push for things that feel challenging or trigger resistance, precisely because brains are being asked to step out of familiar patterns.
 Discipline in this area can help groups achieve their deeper goals, which can be worth some temporary discomfort.